PolicyBrief

 To designate the General George C. Marshall House, in the Commonwealth of Virginia, as an affiliated area of the National Park System, and for other purposes.

-Designates the General George C. Marshall House in Virginia as an affiliated area of the National Park System, managed by the George C. Marshall International Center, to preserve and interpret its historical significance.
+This bill designates the General George C. Marshall House in Virginia as an affiliated area of the National Park System, with the George C. Marshall International Center managing the site through cooperative agreements with the Secretary of the Interior.

 Suhas Subramanyam